DesislavaMetodieva/Bootstrap-Portfolio/README.md

 # Goals for the project

-A navigation bar
+A navigation bar - ok

 A navigation menu at the top.
-Feel free to use Bootstrap's navbar or create your own.
+Feel free to use Bootstrap's navbar or create your own. - ok

-Include links that are applicable to your portfolio.
+Include links that are applicable to your portfolio.   - ok

-Links should navigate to the appropriate sections
+Links should navigate to the appropriate sections - ok

-A hero section
+A hero section - ok

-A jumbotron featuring your picture, your name, and any other information you'd like to include.
+A jumbotron featuring your picture, your name, and any other information you'd like to include. - ok

 A work section

-A section displaying your work in grid.
+A section displaying your work in grid. - ok

-If you need to use placeholder image use placehold.coLinks to an external site.

-Use Bootstrap cards for each project.
+Use Bootstrap cards for each project. - ok

-The description should give a brief overview of the work.
+The description should give a brief overview of the work. - ok

 Each project will eventually link to your class project work!

 A skills section

 List out the skills you expect to learn from the bootcamp.

 An about/contact section

 An About Me section in the same row.

 A footer section

 All hyperlinks should have a hover effect.